Hearing to Translate: The Effectiveness of Speech Modality Integration into LLMs: Conclusions

 \section{Conclusions}

-We introduced \textit{Hearing to Translate}, a comprehensive test suite for evaluating 21 ST systems across 13 language pairs, 9 phenomena, and 16 benchmarks.
-Our results show that cascaded architectures remain the most reliable, consistently outperforming both SpeechLLMs and standalone SFMs.
-While SpeechLLMs are improving rapidly, they only match or slightly surpass cascades in limited scenarios such as noise, code-switching, and disfluencies.
-Standalone SFMs lag behind, highlighting the crucial role of LLMs--either integrated or as part of a cascade--for high-quality ST. Targeted analyses of gender bias and accent variation further reveal that all three paradigms struggle to leverage contextual cues for gender assignment, often defaulting to masculine forms, with bias mostly driven by the LLM component.
+We introduced \textit{Hearing to Translate}, a comprehensive test suite for evaluating 22 ST systems across 13 language pairs, 9 phenomena, and 16 benchmarks.
+Our results show that cascaded architectures remain the most reliable, but recent SpeechLLMs, which are rapidly evolving, are able to match or even outperform them in various settings, such as noise, code-switching, and disfluencies.
+Standalone SFMs lag behind, highlighting the crucial role of LLMs (either integrated or as part of a cascade) for high-quality ST. Targeted analyses of gender bias and accent variation further reveal that all three paradigms struggle to leverage contextual cues for gender assignment, often defaulting to masculine forms, with bias mostly driven by the LLM component.
 Models, particularly SpeechLLMs, exhibit high sensitivity to accents, showing substantial performance variations.
-Human evaluation highlights recurring ST error patterns, with mistranslations, terminology errors, and overtranslation emerging as the dominant failures--with the latter being especially prevalent in LLM-based systems--and their alignment with automatic metrics validates our evaluation framework.
+Human evaluation highlights recurring ST error patterns, with mistranslations, terminology errors, and overtranslation emerging as the dominant failures---with the latter being especially prevalent in LLM-based systems---and their alignment with automatic metrics validates our evaluation framework.